Aike: History and toponymy

-Between 1865 and 1935, Aike was its own civil parish, the lowest level of English local government.
-Previous to that, it was in the parish of Lockington.
-It reverted to Lockington in 1935, which is the ecclesiastical parish of Lockington and Aike anyway because of St Mary's Church in Lockington, which lies 1.5 mi further west of the hamlet.
+Aike was formerly a township in the parishes of Lockington and St. John Beverley, from 1866 Aike was a civil parish in its own right, on 1 April 1935 the parish was abolished and merged with Lockington.
+Lockington is the ecclesiastical parish of Lockington and Aike anyway because of St Mary's Church in Lockington, which lies 1.5 mi further west of the hamlet.
 In traditional definitions and histories of the county, Aike is a hamlet falling short of a chapelry as it has never had a Church of England chapel/church; however the term hamlet is becoming defunct.